 High Pressure Laminate (HPL) and Low Pressure Laminate (LPL)

 - Laminex Australia supplies an extensive colour range of High Pressure Laminate (HPL) inspired by the latest global colour and design trends.

 - Laminex Australia HPL has been specified and used in major projects all over the world.

 - A range of decorated panel products (LPL) can be supplied to complement our range of HPL colours and designs.

 - Particle board and MDF decorating facilities in Australia can match LPL with HPL colour and edging products to give you a total solution for your project.

-- Products such as HPL wet area paneling and solid surfaces along with other products in The Laminex Group's range can also be supplied to international customers.
+Products such as HPL wet area paneling and solid surfaces along with other products in Laminex Australia's range can also be supplied to international customers.

-The Laminex Group’s extensive range of products enables us to find the right design and colour solution for you.
+Laminex Australia’s extensive range of products enables us to find the right design and colour solution for you.